Liberal Quaker History and The Present Crisis

 But if the Progressive meetings were gone, the driving impulses of the movement did not disappear.
 To the contrary, they kept spreading.
 Many Progressives returned to their Hicksite meetings — or had never left.
 Over time, they pressed for the internal changes that the Michigan Quarter and missionaries like Lucretia Mott had championed.
 And over time, the agenda of the Exposition of Sentiments was adopted.
-And as it was, step by step, Liberal Quakerism in its recognizably modern form came into being.
+And as it was, step by step, American Liberal Quakerism in its recognizably modern form came into being.

 This process took a bit more than seventy years, but when in 1926 Friends General Conference approved a Uniform Discipline (full text here) for its seven member yearly meetings, this unique document codified in print the reality that the Progressive/Congregational ethos had become the liberal Quaker DNA:

 >There was no more talk of being a chosen, separate people;

 > The Inner Light in each individual was the religious focal point.